Vitamin D Dosage

 Even if milk is jam-packed with nutrients, it does not contain vitamin D. 1 US cup of fortified milk contains approximately 100-120 IU of vitamin D. So, drink 2 glasses or cups of milk everyday to get adequate vitamin D.

-Yogurt fortified with vitamin D is readily available at various grocery outlets in United States.
-However, if you want every serving of yogurt to contain vitamin D, it is necessary to choose the right product.
+Yogurt fortified with vitamin D is available at grocery outlets in United States.
+Choose the right product, for vitamin D contained yogurt.
 Yoplait, Dannon and Stonyfield Farm are some of the leading brands that sell yogurt added with vitamin D. Most brands fortify a cup of yogurt with 40-80 IU of vitamin D.

 Fortified versions of mozzarella cheese, an Italian-type cheese obtained from water buffalo milk, are also available and can be a good addition to boost your vitamin D intake.
 A slice of mozzarella cheese delivers approximately 5.5 IU of vitamin D.